 The Fund may invest and manage all or any part of the assets established for two or more sub-funds (for the purposes hereof "Participating Sub-Funds") on a pooled basis.
 Any such asset pool shall be formed by transferring to it cash or other assets (subject to such assets being appropriate in respect of the investment policy of the pool concerned) from each of the Participating Sub-Funds.
 Thereafter, the Fund may from time to time make further transfers to each asset pool.
 Assets may also be transferred back to a Participating Sub-Fund up to the amount of the participation of the Sub-Fund concerned.
 The share of a Participating Sub-Fund in an asset pool shall be measured by reference to notional units of equal value in the asset pool.
 On formation of an asset pool, the Fund shall determine the initial value of notional units (which shall be expressed in such currency as the Fund may consider appropriate) and shall allocate to each Participating Sub-Fund notional units having an aggregate value equal to the amount of cash (or the value of other assets) contributed.
-Thereafter, the value of the asset pool by the number of notional units existing.
+Thereafter, the value of the units shall be determined by dividing the net assets of the asset pool by the number of notional units existing.